 The electromagnetic spectrum is the range of all frequencies of electromagnetic radiation which includes visible light as well as invisible radiations like radio waves, infrared rays, gamma rays.
 Electromagnetic radiation from the spectrum has found multiple applications ranging from communication to manufacturing.

 Gamma Rays in the Electromagnetic Spectrum:

-Gamma-rays are high frequency (or shortest wavelength) electromagnetic radiation and therefore carry a lot of energy.
+Gamma rays are high frequency (or shortest wavelength) electromagnetic radiation and carry a lot of energy.
 They pass through most types of material.
-Only something really hard like a lead block or a thick concrete block can stop their transmission.
+Only something hard, like a lead block or a thick concrete block, can stop their transmission.

-Gamma-rays have a wavelength range below 100 pm and frequencies greater than 10 Hz.
-As of now, they are the most energetic form of electromagnetic radiation in a range greater than 100 keV.
-Although Gamma rays were first observed in the 1900s by Paul Villard, a French chemist when he was investigating radium, Ernest Rutherford named them “Gamma Rays” (following the order after alpha rays and beta rays – other particles from nuclear radiation).
+Gamma rays have a wavelength range below 100 pm and frequencies greater than 10 Hz.
+They are the most energetic form of electromagnetic radiation in a range greater than 100 keV.
+Although Gamma rays were first observed in the 1900s by Paul Villard, a French chemist investigating radium, Ernest Rutherford named them “Gamma Rays” (following the order after alpha rays and beta rays – other particles from nuclear radiation).

 - Nuclear Fusion